Szandor72/LightningWorkbench/README.md

 Tools for awesome Salesforce Admins and Devs

 # Purpose
-Open Source Package that functions a) as a test package for a CumulusCI setup b) attempt at providing some Salesforce Workbench Functions within Salesforce and other Goodies
+Open Source Package that functions
+ 1) as a test package for a CumulusCI setup
+ 2) attempt at providing some Salesforce Workbench Functions and other Goodies within Salesforce Lightning Experience

 # Functions
 - sObject Retrieve with FLS n All